 - Nuts and peanuts

 In 2019, a team of researchers in Malaysia investigated the most common food allergies in 250 children.
 Results showed that 20.8% were allergic to seafood, while another 12% were allergic to nuts.
+One percent of respondents were allergic to chicken and a combination of meat and milk, while 0.8% were allergic to eggs and soybean.
+Children usually outgrow their allergies to milk, eggs, soya, and wheat but a peanut allergy is often long-lasting.

 Additionally, the rest of the study’s participants had allergies to multiple foods.
 The study concluded that if a child is allergic to one food, they’re most likely to react to other foods.
-It also found that a small percentage of the children were allergic to fruits like
+It also found that a small percentage of the children were allergic to fruits like watermelon and rambutan.

 Food Allergy Symptoms in Children